Hi! I'm Whitney. Systems and security architect based in Charleston, South Carolina.

-my geeky interests lie mostly in linux, security, devops, web development, and android development.
+My geeky interests lie mostly in Linux, security, devops, infrastructure, and automation.

 Information Security Tools

 Position: Lead Architect